-FIRE AND EMERGENCY SERVICES AGREEMENT
+FIRE PROTECTION AND MITIGATION AGREEMENT

+SAN DIEGO COUNTY FIRE AUTHORITY & JVR ENERGY PARK LLC

-THIS FIRE AND EMERGENCY SERVICES AGREEMENT (“Agreement”) dated as of ______________________ (the “Effective Date”) is entered into by and between the County of San Diego and its SAN DIEGO COUNTY FIRE AUTHORITY (the “Authority”) and JVR Energy Park LLC, (the “Applicant”) (sometimes referred to individually as a “Party” and collectively as “the Parties”).
+THIS FIRE AND EMERGENCY SERVICES AGREEMENT (“Agreement”) dated as of ______________________ ( “Effective Date”) is entered into by and between the COUNTY OF SAN DIEGO (“County”) and JVR Energy Park LLC (“Applicant”) (individually, “Party” and collectively, “Parties”).

 RECITALS

-WHEREAS, the Authority supports the delivery of high-quality emergency medical and fire services to a 1.5 million-acre area of unincorporated San Diego County, and coordinates regional fire prevention for unincorporated San Diego County; and
+WHEREAS, San Diego County Fire Authority supports the delivery of high-quality emergency medical and fire services to a 1.5 million-acre area of unincorporated San Diego County, and coordinates regional fire prevention for unincorporated San Diego County;

-WHEREAS, Applicant has applied for a Major Use Permit (Project No. PDS2018-MUP-18-022) for certain real property located within the unincorporated area of the County of San Diego (the “County”), as more particularly described on the attached Exhibit “A” incorporated herein by reference (the “Property”); and
+WHEREAS, Applicant has applied for a Major Use Permit (Project No. PDS2018-MUP-18-022) for certain real property located within the unincorporated area of the County of San Diego, as more particularly described on the attached Exhibit A, incorporated herein by reference (“Property”);

-WHEREAS, Applicant seeks approval from the County to construct the JVR Energy Park Project (the “Project”) on the Property, as more fully described on the attached Exhibit “B” incorporated herein by reference, with a solar generation capacity of 90 megawatts (MW) of installed alternating current (AC) and storage capacity of up to 45 MW; and
+WHEREAS, Applicant seeks approval from County to construct the JVR Energy Park Project (“Project”) on the Property, as more fully described on the attached Exhibit B, incorporated herein by reference, with a solar generation capacity of 90 megawatts (MW) of installed alternating current (AC) and storage capacity of up to 90 MW; and

 WHEREAS, the potential for significant environmental impacts associated with the Project was studied in a Final Environmental Impact Report; and

-WHEREAS, as a condition of the County’s approval of the Project, prior to issuance of a grading permit, Applicant is required to enter into this Agreement with the Authority to make a fair share contribution to fund the provision of appropriate fire and emergency services during construction, operation and decommissioning phases of the Project pursuant to the County General Plan Safety Element; and
+WHEREAS, as a condition of County's approval of the Project, prior to issuance of a grading permit, Applicant is required to enter into this Agreement with the County to contribute funds for the provision of appropriate fire and emergency services during construction, operation and decommissioning phases of the Project pursuant to the County General Plan Safety Element; and

-WHEREAS, the Applicant also desires to enter into this Agreement with the Authority to provide funds to further the Authority’s mission in excess of its fair share contribution as a community benefit; and
+WHEREAS, County desires to receive such funds and use them as specified in this Agreement to provide fire and emergency services to the Project during the construction, operation and decommissioning phases of the Project;

 NOW, THEREFORE, in consideration of the foregoing, the Parties hereby agree as follows: